adimidania/3-column-preview-card-component/README.md

-# Stats preview card component
+# 3 columns preview card component

 ## 📝 About the challenge